augustrm/noisy_keyboard/README.md

 This script plays a typewriter sample whenever you hit a key.

+EASILY alterable to play ANY .wav file you so desire.

 Depends on xinput, sed, and ALSA "aplay".

 This project is not "finished" and likely never will be.